Super-Fractal/LSVM/README.md

 # LSVM
 LayerSync Video Maker (LSVM) is an automated tool designed to tile a video on screen, export it, and then repeat the process.
 This allows for an exponential multiplication effect of the same video and audio.
-Currently, LSVM primarily supports Windows with GPU acceleration.
+Currently, LSVM primarily supports Windows with GPU

 ## Important Warning
 Please use this tool responsibly and at your own risk.